Intro to Customizing Actions with DMScript

 • A built-in LDAP query tool.
 Query LDAP _Endpoint_s and use the results in your scripts.

 • A built-in mail client.
 You can construct your own emails (with attachments) and control when they are sent and to whom.
-This is useful if the normal DeployHub “template” mechanism is insufficient for your needs.
+This is useful if the normal DeployHub Pro “template” mechanism is insufficient for your needs.

 • A built-in base64 encoder/decoder.